Hit and Run Accidents

 There is no good reason for people to fail to stop after striking another car or individual with their vehicle.
 However, those who do commit this crime might do so because they have been driving under the influence of drugs or alcohol and don’t want to be arrested and punished for a DUI.
 Similarly, it could be that the driver is so far gone under the influence he or she didn’t even notice the accident occurred.
 In other cases, people might not stop because they are driving without a valid license or do not have car insurance.

 Even if you weren’t able to get the license plate of the hit and run driver or any information, you can still seek compensation for injuries and damages by hiring an experienced Valdosta injury lawyer.
 Have the police document the accident fully and get the contact information for any and all eyewitnesses as they will be crucial to any claim.
 It’s almost impossible to identify a hit and run driver at a later point in time, so you must act as quickly as possible to preserve relevant evidence.
 Contact one of our skilled auto crash attorneys, who are more familiar with the ins and outs of car accident liability lawsuits and investigations.

 Studstill Firm LLP attorneys have handled many cases involving car accidents, so we can help perform a full investigation to ensure those responsible for your accident are held accountable.
 We have 2 offices in South Georgia available to serve you, and we are also able to meet with individuals and their families at home or in the hospital.
 If you need trusted lawyers who will tenaciously advocate on your behalf, don’t hesitate to call us.
 Our team believes victims of personal injury are owed not only for their medical bills and potential lost wages but also they deserve justice.
 Let us get you the compensation you deserve.
-We will go above and beyond in your case.
+We have recovered millions for injured clients and will go above and beyond in your case.

 Contact us for a free, no-obligation consultation.
 We look forward to helping you through this difficult time.